Terms of Reference

 Review

-The FAB will carry out a formal review of the Terms of Reference on an annual basis and any amendments must be ratified at a FAB meeting.
+All FAB & CCFC panel members will carry out a formal review of the Terms of Reference on an annual basis and any amendments must be ratified at a FAB meeting.